Crocoblock/jet-woo-widgets/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-JetWooBuilder is a plugin that allows adding WooCommerce Products and Categories into stylish grid and listing layouts to the pages built with Elementor page builder.
+JetWidgets for Elementor and WooCommerce is a plugin that allows adding WooCommerce Products and Categories into stylish grid and listing layouts to the pages built with Elementor page builder.

 == Description ==